Abhayraj-pipesort/palm-api-llamindex/README.md

 This project demonstrates how to customize llm and embeddings in Llamaindex

 ## Project Overview
-his is a simple Python application that allows you to add a document and ask questions about its content.
+This is a simple Python application that allows you to add a document and ask questions about its content.
 The application utilizes Google's PaLM API for question answering and embedding.

 ## Getting Started